DigitalTrustCenter/sectxt/README.md

 |-------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | "unknown_field"<sup>[2]</sup> | "security.txt contains an unknown field.
 Field {unknown_field} is either a custom field which may not be widely supported, or there is a typo in a standardised field name. |

+### Security.txt scraping information

+The scraper attempts to find the security.txt of the given domain in the correct location `/.well-known/security.txt`.
+It also looks in the old location and with unsecure `http` scheme which would result in validation errors.
+To prevent possible errors getting the file from the domain a user-agent is added to the header of the request.
+The user agent that is added is `Mozilla/5.0 (Windows NT 6.1; WOW64; rv:12.0) Gecko/20100101 Firefox/12.0`, which would mock a browser in firefox with a Windows 7 OS.
+If a security.txt file is found that file is than parsed.
+Any errors, recommendations or notifications that are found would be returned.

 ---